Catfriend1/syncthing-android/README.md

 Switching is easier then you may think!

-- On Syncthing on the official app, go into the settings and create a backup
+- On Syncthing on the official app, go into the settings and create a backup.
-- Confirm you can see that backup in your files
+- Confirm you can see that backup in your files.
-- Now stop the official app entirely using the system app settings for Syncthing (force stop the app basically - we need to ensure it's not running)
+- Now stop the official app entirely using the system app settings for Syncthing (force stop the app basically - we need to ensure it's not running).
-- Now start Syncthing-Fork
+- Now start Syncthing-Fork.
-- In the Syncthing-Fork settings, restore the backup you created earlier
+- In the Syncthing-Fork settings, restore the backup you created earlier.
 - Like magic, everything should be as it was in Syncthing official.
-- Confirm everything looks good
+- Confirm everything looks good.
-- Uninstall the official Syncthing app
+- Uninstall the official Syncthing app.
+- Delete the syncthing configuration backup from `backups/syncthing`.

 # About Play Store releases:
 - Planning to close my Google Play Developer Account.
 Please say hi if you are interested in obtaining the latest gplay release files from me to help in publishing this app.